ticticboooomer/mod-docs/twerkitmeal/index.md

 ## Where do i read the docs?
-The docs themselves are located to the left of the web-page in the sidebaru.
+The docs themselves are located to the left of the web-page in the sidebar.

 ## Credits - Notable Contributions